dragonfly-xyz/useful-solidity-patterns/README.md

 ## Current Examples
 - [Factory Proofs](./examples/factory-proofs)
-    - On-chain proofs that a contract was deployed by a trusted deployer.
+    - Proving on-chain that a contract was deployed by a trusted deployer.
 - Stay tuned for more 😉

 ## Installing, Building, Testing